ravitiwari96/Real-Time-Dashboard/README.md

 # Real-Time Data Dashboard

 This project is a real-time, dynamic data dashboard designed to display continuously updated information from a database.
-Using Python, Flask, SQL Server, and Power BI, this dashboard provides immediate insights into live data.
+Built with SQL Server and Power BI, the dashboard provides immediate insights into live data.
+This repository showcases only the dashboard, without the underlying data generation process.

 - **Data Pipeline:** Built a real-time data pipeline with Python and Flask to generate dynamic data.